 The Cleaning business has for years been a mainstay in the franchise industry.
-Organizations like Jani-king, Jan-Pro, Vanguard cleaning systems, MaidPro, Molly Maids and others are known for extensive franchise growth in short periods of time.
+Organizations like Jani-king, Jan-Pro, Vanguard cleaning systems, MaidPro, Molly Maids, and others are known for extensive franchise growth in short periods of time.
 The cleaning industry is a great example of an industry segment that fits franchising very well.

 The industry has a very low barrier to entry which allows just about anyone to start a cleaning business when they get the itch to provide residential or commercial cleaning services.
 With a large number of cleaning businesses on the market, a franchise system has the benefit of building a brand to differentiate itself from the competition.

-Particularly in today’s market where financing is difficult to come by, low investment franchises make very attractive franchise opportunities.
+Particularly in today’s market where financing is difficult to come by, low-investment franchises make very attractive franchise opportunities.
 Cleaning franchises fit that model exactly.
-Typically a cleaning franchise will require only a vehicle, cleaning equipment and some start up marketing materials to get the business going, perfect for a franchise investor who is short on capital.
+Typically a cleaning franchise will require only a vehicle, cleaning equipment, and some start-up marketing materials to get the business going, perfect for a franchise investor who is short on capital.

-In how to franchise a cleaning business, some of the key benefits to a franchise owner in this industry revolve around business development.
-Cleaning industry franchisees need and want the support of a franchise system to help them get clients.
+In how to franchise a cleaning business, some of the key advantages to a franchise owner in this industry revolve around business development.
+The cleaning industry franchisees need and want the support of a franchise system to help them get clients.

 When considering how to franchise a cleaning company, the process can be very effective, the franchise industry is full of cleaning organizations, but the proof is in the pudding.
 The top ten of the Franchise 500, as ranked by Entrepreneur Magazine each of the past five years, has had at least 4 cleaning franchises included every year.